EsupPortail/Esup-Pod/docs/4.x/Installation/upgrade_docker_en.md

 ### Announce the upgrade to users

-In Pod administration (https://VOTRE_SERVEUR/admin/main/configuration/), you'll find :
+In Pod administration (https://VOTRE_SERVEUR/admin/main/configuration/), you'll find:

 The “maintenance_text_scheduled” field lets you define a customized maintenance message.
 The “maintenance_scheduled” field lets you display/hide (=1 / 0) this message on Pod.